Low-GL

 Your body needs carbohydrates.
 It is by far the safest “fuel” for your body to run on.
 Some carbohydrates though, are better for your health and weight than others.

-The best way to lose weight - and to stay healthy - is to keep your blood sugar levels on an even keel.
+The best way to lose weight/maintain weight, and to stay healthy, is to keep your blood sugar levels on an even keel.
 And the best way to achieve this is by eating carbohydrates which slowly releases the sugar into to your body, and avoid those that goes straight into your blood stream causing your blood sugar to shoot up.

 But it doesn’t end there.
 Most foods don’t consist of solely one thing.
 While meat is mostly protein and fat, other types of food contain a mixture of carbohydrates, protein and fat.